Regional Relief and Recovery Fund (RRRF) - Frequently Asked Questions

 1) What COVID-19 relief supports are available through FedNor?

-FedNor, as one of Canada’s six regional development agencies (RDAs), is delivering $49.5 million of the national $962-million Regional Relief and Recovery Fund (RRRF) to small and medium-sized enterprises (SMEs) in Northern Ontario that have been affected by the COVID-19 pandemic.
+FedNor, as one of Canada’s six regional development agencies (RDAs), is delivering more than $100 million of the national $2.08 billion Regional Relief and Recovery Fund (RRRF) to small and medium-sized enterprises (SMEs) in Northern Ontario that have been affected by the COVID-19 pandemic.
 This funding will be available to provide support to Northern Ontario SMEs that do not qualify for, have been rejected from or have not accessed other Government of Canada COVID-19 relief supports, or that can demonstrate the need for incremental support if funding was received from other programs.

 We are also here to help you navigate the federal support available through the Government of Canada’s COVID-19 Economic Response Plan.
 Please contact us at 1-877-333-6673 for assistance.